Vagrancy (biology)

+Southern elephant seal, a species of earless seals, photographed in South Africa.

 Laughing gull, a species of the Americas, photographed in Wales.

-Vagrancy is a phenomenon in biology whereby an individual animal (usually a bird) appears well outside its normal range; they are known as vagrants.
+Vagrancy is a phenomenon in biology whereby an individual animal (usually a bird) appears well outside its normal range; such an animal is a vagrant.
 The term accidental is sometimes also used.
 There are a number of poorly understood factors which might cause an animal to become a vagrant, including internal causes such as navigation errors (endogenous vagrancy) and external causes such as severe weather (exogenous vagrancy).
 Vagrancy events may lead to colonisation and eventually to speciation.